codeforireland/myq-backend-app/README.md

 queues_phone_numbers: (phone number to the office) - queue_id - self descriptive - country_code - international country code (without 0x prefix), for example 48 for Poland and 353 for Republic of Ireland - area_code - area code (without 0x prefix), for example 22 for Warsaw area in Poland and 1 for Dublin area in Republic of Ireland - line_number - local phone number - extension - extension of the local phone number (not obligatory)

-2. static files configuration (images)
+  - Static files configuration (images)

 The files needs to be store on the server which hosts UI or in the mobile application and not on the backend server.